Jufebrown/phaser-webpack-babel-eslint-setup/README.md

 The purpose of this repo is to provide a checklist of steps for a basic setup for a project with phaser, eslint, webpack, and babel.

-At the time of writing this, the versions of each package are what is listed in the package.json.
+At the time of writing, the versions of each package are what is listed in the package.json.

 ___
 ## **Steps:**